A Black History Month Retrospective: Six TV Milestones That Broke Racial Barriers in Entertainment

 - More Than Just Laughs

 Television networks also offered new platforms for diverse – and more edgy – comedy.
-From Whoopi Goldberg to Chris Rock, and from Dave Chapelle to Wanda Syskes: Black standup comedians have long been pushing the envelope.
+From Whoopi Goldberg to Chris Rock, and from Dave Chappelle to Wanda Sykes: Black standup comedians have long been pushing the envelope.
 In the 90s, FOX’s pivotal sketch show In Living Color pushed creative boundaries, inspiring a whole new generation of Black comedians in the process, including Jordan Peele and Keegan-Michael Key, whose show Key and Peele spanned five seasons, culminating in their 2015 Super Bowl Special.
 Today, Comedy Central’s new show, The New Negroes, exclusively features African American comedy and music acts.
 Hosts Baron Vaughn and Open Mike Eagle created the show as a platform to amplify new Black creative voices.

 - Behind the Scenes